Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 The interview format and interview styles will vary by field and by professor, ranging from one-on-one meetings with individual professors, to group interviews consisting of 2-5 professors.
 A typical interview slot will last 20-40 min, with group interviews typically lasting longer than one-on-one interviews.
 In most cases you will not need to prepare a presentation on previous work done and/or articles unless you are explicitly asked to do so by the interviewing professor(s).
 You can expect to be asked to talk about your past research experience, to explain some of your work and/or concepts on the blackboard, and to be asked why you want to do a PhD and what attracts you to this particular program.

-• What documents do I need to provide during the application process?
+- What documents do I need to provide during the application process?

 The following documents are required:

-• CV
+- CV

-• Statement of purpose
+- Statement of purpose

-• Contact information of 3 referees
+- Contact details of 3 referees

 All documents need to be in English; copies of university transcripts should also be uploaded in their original language.
+Make sure to combine multi-page documents into a single file PDF.

 A instruction manual is available here.

-• Do I need to have my certificates translated into English and authenticated?
+- Do I need to have my certificates translated into English and authenticated?

-We need ALL transcripts translated into English (also for applicants coming from German speaking countries!).
 There is no need to have your certificates authenticated prior to the online application and you may provide the translation yourself for this purpose.

 Applicants coming from the European Research Area we recommend to use the diploma supplement which are issued in the original and in English.